Active and Healthy Somerset

 Somerset Regional Council is dedicated to improving the health and physical activity levels of the community.
 A number of regular Active and Healthy programs are promoted or provided, as well as services and information resources to local sporting clubs to assist them with developing and improving their services.

-Active and Healthy Directory
+Sport and Recreation Directory

 Do you want health information to help you lead an active and healthy life?